ExcellenceCenterTeam2/Traffic_Project_Team2/README.md

 # Traffic_Project_Team2

 **Show the statistics of the road traffic**

-This project is using YOLOV5 and Deep Sort Algorithm to perform object recognition and tracking realtime.
+This project is using YOLOV5  Algorithm to perform object recognition and tracking realtime.

 **Dependencies**
 Python >= 3.8